mroonga/mroonga/doc/source/contribution/documentation.md

 ### Required softwares

-Generating Mroonga documentations needs [Sphinx](https://www.sphinx-doc.org/) and MySQL's source and build directories.
+Generating Mroonga documentations needs the followings softwares.

-Instructions for installing Sphinx are provided below.
-Please see {doc}`/install/others` for information on preparing the MySQL source and build directories.
+- [Sphinx](https://www.sphinx-doc.org/): Used for generating the documentation
+- [MySQL](https://www.mysql.com/): The source, build directories and `mysql_config` are needed
+- [Groonga](https://groonga.org/): Mroonga is based on Groonga, the full text search engine
+- [groonga-normalizer-mysql](https://github.com/groonga/groonga-normalizer-mysql): A MySQL compatible normalizer plugin for Groonga

 Here are command lines to install Sphinx.